mohitk05/my-website/posts/2020/concurrency-and-parallelism.md

 ---
 title: Concurrency and Parallelism
-date: 2020-11-29
+date: 2020-12-12
 eleventyExcludeFromCollections: true
 ---

-Having majorly worked with JavaScript, parallelism to me is an exciting construct.
-It's a treasure that I know I'll never find, given the single-threaded nature of JavaScript.
+Having majorly worked with JavaScript, concurrency to me is an exciting construct.
+With NodeJS, it has become possible to write highly concurrent applications, and I was initially amazed when I read the way Node handles this.
 I wanted to learn more about how one can implement parallel programs that leverage the availability of multi-core CPUs to reduce latencies in web applications.

 I had previously worked on Java and it has a concept of threads to handle such situations.
 Again, at that point in time, I wasn't exactly aware of what threads were exactly, or how they allowed programs to run in parallel.
 Almost a year back I had watched a video which was linked in Golang's documentation - it was about concurrency and parallelism and how these concepts differed.
 This was a good introduction to what these terms meant, and I could see where these applied to in terms of real-world software.